zeerakahmed/makhzan/README.md

 ## File structure

 The text courpus itself is contained within `/text`.
-A template for how the text files are structured is in `/templates`.
 Some common scripts to analyze the text are in `/scripts`, and the output of these analyses are in `/stats`, if you'd like to use this output directly.

+Documentation on how source text is cleaned and structured for this corpus is contained in `/contributing-docs`.
+This includes [instructions on how to fix commonly occuring problems in Urdu source text](/contribution-docs/README.md), and a [base template on how each text file is structured once cleaned](/contribution-docs/base-template.xml).

 Details of how the text is structured are below.
 For more information on how the scripts function, step into [documentation in the `/scripts` directory](/scripts).